Mike Tramp: 2015–2019: Band of Brothers

-In May 2016, following up on Nomads success and the award for Classic Rock Album of the Year at the High Voltage Rock Awards, Mike Tramp released the single "Stay", which like previous singles was played heavily on Danish national radio.
-"Stay" was released with a video that shows Mike Tramp in total isolation, living the life of a forest worker in the Scandinavian woods.
+In May 2016, following up on Nomads success and the award for Classic Rock Album of the Year at the High Voltage Rock Awards, Tramp released the single "Stay", which like previous singles was played heavily on Danish national radio.
+"Stay" was released with a video that shows Tramp in total isolation, living the life of a forest worker in the Scandinavian woods.

-On 13 May, Mike Tramp played on Nordic Noise Festival in Denmark.
+On 13 May, Tramp played on Nordic Noise Festival in Denmark.
 Esbjerg Rock Festival, Sweden Rock Festival and Väsby Rock Festival will follow in 2016.
-In the summer of 2016, Mike Tramp toured in the US delivering an acoustic tour to promote his album "Nomad".
+In the summer of 2016, Tramp toured in the US delivering an acoustic tour to promote his album "Nomad".
 He also took part at the Monster of Rock Cruise in October.

-In October 2016, Mike Tramp announced his 10th solo album, titled Maybe Tomorrow, a follow-up to his most successful and highest-selling solo album Nomad from 2015.
+In October 2016, Tramp announced his 10th solo album, titled Maybe Tomorrow, a follow-up to his most successful and highest-selling solo album Nomad from 2015.

 The album Maybe Tomorrow was released worldwide on 24 February 2017, through Target Records.

-In January 2017, Mike Tramp launched a music video for the single "Coming Home", a track from his album Maybe Tomorrow.
+In January 2017, Tramp launched a music video for the single "Coming Home", a track from his album Maybe Tomorrow.
 The video was filmed and edited by Kennie Østed.
 In February 2017, the song "Would I Lie to You" was released as the second single followed by the third single "Spring" released in May 2017.

-Mike Tramp and his "Band of Brothers", including Soren Andersen, Claus Langeskov and Kenny Andy, began a tour in March 2017 after three sold-out concerts in Roskilde and Copenhagen for the release of Maybe Tomorrow, also playing to French, Italian and Irish audiences.
+Tramp and his "Band of Brothers", including Soren Andersen, Claus Langeskov and Kenny Andy, began a tour in March 2017 after three sold-out concerts in Roskilde and Copenhagen for the release of Maybe Tomorrow, also playing to French, Italian and Irish audiences.
 The tour is also set to visit Germany, Belgium, UK, and France.

-Mike Tramp, has topped the Danish album sales charts (certified by IFPI).
-The new album, Maybe Tomorrow enters at No. 1 on the vinyl chart and No. 2 on the physical album chart.
+Tramp topped the Danish album sales charts with Maybe Tomorrow, which entered at No. 1 on the vinyl chart and No. 2 on the physical album chart.

-In September 2017, Mike Tramp released a music video for a new single titled "Work It All Out" from his upcoming new box set This & That (But A Whole Lot More), which will be released via Mighty Music / Target Group on 1 December 2017.
+In September 2017, Tramp released a music video for a new single titled "Work It All Out" from his upcoming new box set This & That (But A Whole Lot More), which will be released via Mighty Music / Target Group on 1 December 2017.

-In February 2018, Mike Tramp provided lead vocals to a friend's project based in Indonesia for the single "One More Chance" which also features a music video.
+In February 2018, Tramp provided lead vocals to a friend's project based in Indonesia for the single "One More Chance" which also features a music video.

-Mike Tramp toured Europe, Netherlands and Italy in the Spring of 2018 with his Band of Brothers.
+Tramp toured Europe, Netherlands and Italy in the Spring of 2018 with his Band of Brothers.
 After that some tour dates followed in May.

-In October 2018, Mike Tramp announced that he's been working on a new album released in 2019.
+In October 2018, Tramp announced that he's been working on a new album released in 2019.
 To add, he played some Denmark shows with his acoustic guitar in between.
-On 1 November, Mike Tramp's first solo album "Capricorn" was re-released as a special vinyl version.
+On 1 November, Tramp's first solo album "Capricorn" was re-released as a special vinyl version.
 He also performed 2 shows in Zeppelin Bar, Copenhagen to celebrate that.